-With GDPR, getting customers to join a subscription or partial subscription is a more difficult.
+With GDPR, getting customers to join a subscription or partial subscription is more difficult.
 Therefore, instead of giving them just two options – let them choose a package of their choice.
 The high-quality niche approach could be an effective way to ensure incremental value exchange under GDPR.

 4. Target narrowly, but think broad